opensearch-project/documentation-website/_ml-commons-plugin/remote-models/batch-ingestion.md

 grand_parent: Integrating ML models
 ---

-# Using externally hosted ML model for batch ingestion
+# Using externally hosted ML models for batch ingestion

 **Introduced 2.15**
 {: .label .label-purple }

-To ingest multiple documents which involve generating embeddings through external machine learning services, you can use OpenSearch's batch ingestion feature to achieve improved ingestion performance.
+If you are ingesting multiple documents and generating embeddings by invoking an externally hosted model, you can use batch ingestion to improve performance.

 The [Bulk API]({{site.url}}{{site.baseurl}}/api-reference/document-apis/bulk/) accepts a `batch_size` parameter that indicates to process documents in batches of the specified size.
 Processors that support batch ingestion will send each batch of documents to an externally hosted model in a single request.